alessandrorepola/floss/examples/README.md

 ./setup.sh 11  # Setup bug 11
 cd fastapi && pyfault run
 ```

+**Bug Patches:**
+Each bug directory includes a `bug_patch.txt` file containing the exact patch that fixes the bug.
+This allows you to:
+- Understand the root cause of each bug
+- Compare PyFault's fault localization results with the actual fix
+- Apply the fix manually to test the repair

 ### PyGraphistry Example
 Real-world data visualization library example.